Multisensory Reading Clinic

 Diagnostic Teaching - Our individualized lesson is based on the student's specific learning needs and his capacity to learn and not a packaged one-size-fits-all model.
 We design our lessons and create activities to help resolve the learner's difficulties

 Prescriptive - We give permanent and effective solutions to our student's specific difficulties in reading, writing, spelling and comprehension

 Intensive – We make the most of our time from the beginning to the end of each session.
 We review and practice the previous concepts, and if it permits we introduce a new lesson.
 We will also allow the parents to help speed up the process of learning by lending our materials usually word cards to practice at home from the more than 100,000-word cards that we have made so far.

 Cognitive - We encourage our students to think and ask questions about the concepts we have taught.

-Flexible - We adapt our lessons based on our student's specific learning needs and capacity to learn and if possible, to meet the school's requirements.
+Flexible -The intensity and inclusion of the components to learn will be adjusted and is based on the student's specific learning needs and his capacity to learn and if possible, to meet the school's requirements.

 Our method of instruction also helps to alleviate our students' many difficulties associated with dyslexia and other learning disabilities.
 They also experience a high degree of success in each lesson, which also helps them to gain confidence and improve their self-esteem and self-worth.